-She is a former member of the University of Illinois, Champaign-Urbana’s Media Ethics Magazine advisory board.
+She is a former member of the National Press Club, the London-based Media Society, and the New York State Communication Association.
 She was an honorary member of the League of Women Voters of the City of New York’s Annual Luncheon for many years.
-She was also a member of the board of directors of The Early Years’ Institute, a nonprofit organization devoted to kindergarten readiness and is a former associate director of Bethpage Federal Credit Union, one of the largest credit unions in the country.
+She was also a member of the board of directors of The Early Years’ Institute, a nonprofit organization devoted to kindergarten readiness, and was an associate director of Bethpage Federal Credit Union, one of the largest credit unions in the country.

 Her visionary leadership of the Fair Media Council transformed the mission and work of the nonprofit organization into a timeless brand that resonates across the country.
 FMC’s mission to advocate for quality news and to create a media-savvy society attracts supporters and cause marketers who recognize the Fair Media Council as a nonprofit that fills a void for today’s media and technology-driven society.
 FMC’s exclusive signature programming bridges the gap between the news media and the public and plays an active role in the news ecosystem.